nixos-asia/website/en/tips/hm-fonts.md

 The above installs the [Cascadia Code](https://x.com/dhh/status/1791920107637354964) font.

 >[!tip] Verify on macOS
 > To confirm that the font was successfully installed on [[macos]], you can open the "Font Book" app and search for the font.
+They will have been installed into `$HOME/Library/Fonts/HomeManager` folder.